Instructions Before Your Radiation Therapy Appointment With Anesthesia

 Share

 This information explains how to get ready for your radiation therapy simulation or treatment if you’re getting anesthesia.
-Anesthesia is medication to make you sleep during a procedure.
+Anesthesia is medicine to make you sleep during a procedure.

 Follow these instructions if your healthcare provider told you that you’ll get anesthesia during your radiation therapy simulation or treatment.